 If you are a web developer, or just interested in starting a small site for your business, you will have undoubtedly run across the name WordPress before.
 But what is WordPress exactly?
-WordPress is an free online open-source creation tool built with PHP.
+WordPress is a free online open-source creation tool built with PHP.
 In normal terms, WordPress is a simple and popular way to create your own website or blog.
-In fact, as of 2018 WordPress powers over 29% of all the websites on the Internet.
-This is about 1/4 sites across all of the internet.
+In fact, as of 2018, WordPress powers over 29% of all the websites on the internet, which is about 1/4 sites across the internet entirely.

-Going back to the technical side of things, as mentioned earlier WordPress is an open-source content management system.
+As mentioned earlier, WordPress is an open-source content management system.
 This means users are allowed to modify the WordPress software as they see fit for free.
-A content management system is a tool that makes it simple for users to manage and create different aspects on their site – such as content – without needing any knowledge on coding.
+A content management system is a tool that makes it simple for users to manage and create different aspects on their site – such as content – without needing any knowledge of coding.
 This results in an accessible way for people to create visual and functional websites without years of training.

 History Of WordPress